-So, on the lathe we have already come across a motor; the basic motor which is providing power to the or to all the processes and in the machine; except if you are giving manual feed.
-But otherwise its providing all the power and we had that speed gearbox which is leading on to the spindle, which has not been shown for simplicity.
+So, on the lathe we have already come across the basic motor which is providing power or to all the processes in the machine except if you are giving manual feed, but otherwise it is providing all the power and we had that speed gearbox which is leading on to the spindle which has not been shown for simplicity.
+So, this leads to the spindle I will write it down, so that you will remember this will do spindle.

-So, this leads to the spindle I will write it down; so, that you will remember just moment this is to cross; this will do spindle; so, every no misunderstanding.
-So, this leads to the spindle and we tap power towards this side and actually we are on the feed drive now.
-So, this whole thing is the feed drive; so let us take a different colour and drive; this is the feed drive feed.
+So, where we no misunderstanding, so this leads to the spindle and we tap power towards this side and actually we are on the feed drive now.
+So, this whole thing is the feed drive.
+So, let us take a different colour and drive.
+This is the feed drive.
 So, what is there on the feed drive?
-What we do is, we take a cone sort of thing; this is sometimes told this collective is known as the Norton-Tumbler set, this is the tumbler gear; it tumbles.
-So, this Norton has teeth; this Norton gear set has teeth which are differing by say 4 and 6 like that say 56, 48, 44, 40, 36; if you have closer numbers of teeth then you will have trouble in engaging another gear from the side; you at least have to have 5 by 4 teeth less on adjacent gears, otherwise you cannot engage another gear from the side that is fine.
+What we do is we take a cone sort of thing, this is sometimes told this collectively is known as the Norton-Tumbler set.

+This is the tumbler gear, it tumbles.
+So, this Norton gear set has teeth which are differing by say 4 and 6 like that, say 56, 48, 44, 40, 36.
+If you have closer numbers of teeth that you will have trouble in engaging another gear from the side, you at least have to have 5 by 4 teeth less on adjacent gears; otherwise you cannot engage another gear from the side.

-So, we have 56, 48, 44, 40, 36, 32 like that now why are we doing this?
-We are doing this with a particular purpose; the purpose is this on this side we have another gear which can be preferentially or selectively connected with either 56 or 48.
-So, this 24 gear can be connected with 56; it can also be connected with 48, but; obviously, the center distance is going to be different.
+That is fine.
+So, we have 56, 48, 44, 40, 36, 32 like that.
+Now why are we doing this?
+We are doing this with a particular purpose.
+The purpose is this on this side we have another gear which can be preferentially or selectively connected with either 56 or 48.
+So, this 24 gear can be connected with 56, it can also be connected with 48.
+But obviously the center distance is going to be different.

-Because these two shafts; this shaft and this shaft they are fixed.
-How can I attach 24 to selectively and sequentially to these and these gears?
-It is possible if you have an idle gear.
+Because these 2 shafts, this shaft and this shaft they are fixed.
+How can I attach 24 to selectively and sequentially to these gears, it is possible if you have an idle gear.
 So, this idle gear is here and I will bring this towards this side by rolling action and attach them one by one.
 So, what sort of connections would I have in that case?

-Suppose it is possible; if I connect 56; let us say 56 and that connects up with 24 at this moment it is not connected, there is a clear gap in between; we will see how it is connected.
-So, 56 by 24 connection this ultimately leads to a 6 millimetre lead screw that is interesting what happens let us see.
-So, multiplied by 6 will be the movement of the cutter; so, this is the lead screw directly and on this there is a nut which is connected; if you remember we discussed about the half nut.
-So, half nut and the tool will be moving and this is our cutting tool; it is all very roughly drawn, but I am sure you can follow the basic idea; so, it will be moving.
+Suppose it is possible if I connect 56, say let us say 56 and that connects up with 24.

+At this moment it is not connected, there is a clear gap in between, we will see how it is connected.
+So, 56 by 24 connections, this ultimately leads to a 6 millimetre lead screw.
+That is interesting what happens let us see.
+So, multiplied by 6 will be the movement of the cutter.
+So, this is the lead screw directly and on this there is a nut which is connected if you remember we discussed about the half nut.

-Now, what will be this movement like?
+So, half nut and the tool will be moving and this is our cutting tool, it is all very roughly drawn but I am sure you can follow the basic idea.
+So, it will be moving.
+Now what will be this movement like?
 This will be the movement per rotation of the work piece.
-So, per revolution of work piece we will have this amount of motion; let us see how it works; 4 that is good, this cancels out 14 millimetres.
-So, per rotation of the work piece this will travel 14 millimetres that is fine, but where does it lead to?
+So, per revolution of work piece you will have this amount of motion let us see how it works?
+Four that is good, this cancels out, 14 millimetres.

+So, per rotation of the work piece this will travel 14 millimetres.
+That is fine, but where does it lead to?
 It leads to this that if you instead connect to 48.